Clinical research teams

 The Cardiovascular and Critical Care Research Center aims to improve the knowledge of cardiovascular and critical care medicine to improve patient care and outcomes.
 Since its inception in 2009, the group has grown to include over 20 investigators and 40 ongoing research projects ranging from investigator-initiated studies to sponsored multicenter clinical trials.
 Recent areas of research focus include pediatric cardiothoracic surgery, pediatric intensive care, cardiac catheterization, extracorporeal membrane oxygenation (ECMO) and adult congenital heart disease.

 Children’s Diabetes and Endocrinology Research program participates in studies that bring cutting-edge treatments for diabetes and endocrine disorders to our patients.
-Recent areas of research focus include drug trials for patients with Type 1 and Type 2 Diabetes, Hypothalamic Obesity, and Prader-Willi Syndrome; an efficacy review of alternative site Supprelin implantation (a practice pioneered by Children’s) in patients with Central Precocious Puberty; and a CDC quality assurance initiative for children who have been diagnosed with Congenital Adrenal Hyperplasia (CAH) with the goal of developing quality assurance materials for early detection of CAH via molecular methods.
+Past and current areas of research focus include both federally-funded and industry-sponsored drug trials for patients with Type 1 and Type 2 Diabetes, Hypothalamic Obesity, Prader-Willi Syndrome, and Growth Hormone Deficiency; an efficacy review of alternative site Supprelin implantation (a practice pioneered by Children’s) in patients with Central Precocious Puberty; and a CDC quality assurance initiative for children who have been diagnosed with Congenital Adrenal Hyperplasia (CAH) with the goal of developing quality assurance materials for early detection of CAH via molecular methods.

-The Emergency Department research program under the direction of Dr. Anupam Kharbanda aims to increase Children’s academic presence within the Pediatric Emergency Medicine community while maintaining ACS Level 1 trauma verification.
-Research personnel work with clinical staff to improve emergent care through exploration of decision algorithms, better pain management and patient/family education.
-Specific areas of interest for our investigators include trauma led by Henry Ortega, MD, education led by Joe Arms, MD, simulation led by Dr. Manu Madhok, MD, MPH, obesity and adolescent health led by Gretchen Cutler, MPH, PhD and ultrasound led by Valerie Whitcomb, MD.
-Additional human resources include a team of 7 research assistants staffing the two primary emergency department campuses 14 hours each day, 3 project managers, and a program manager.
+The Emergency Department research program under the direction of Dr. Kelly Bergmann aims to increase Children’s academic presence within the Pediatric Emergency Medicine community while maintaining ACS Level 1 trauma verification.
+Research personnel work to improve emergent care through exploration of decision algorithms, identification of novel predictors of illness, and patient/family education.
+Specific areas of interest for our investigators include trauma, diabetic emergencies, concussion, point-of-care (“bedside”) ultrasound, medical education, simulation, and obesity and adolescent health.
+Our research program is actively engaged in multicenter collaborative research, including involvement with the Pediatric Emergency Medicine Collaborative Research Committee (PEMCRC) and Pediatric Emergency Research Network (PERN).
+Our research team includes multiple research assistants staffing the two primary emergency department campuses each day, 3 project managers, and a clinical research manager.

 The genetics research program is comprised of a highly qualified group of clinician scientists with many years of research experience, with extensive contribution from genetic nurse practitioners and genetic counselors.
 The group is further supported by a specialty nurse, a registered nutritionist and a clinical research coordinator.